Street food: Americas

-Aztec marketplaces had vendors who sold beverages such as atolli ("a gruel made from maize dough"), almost 50 types of tamales (with ingredients ranging from the meat of turkey, rabbit, gopher, frog and fish to fruits, eggs and maize flowers), as well as insects and stews.
+Aztec market places had vendors who sold beverages such as atolli ("a gruel made from maize dough"), almost 50 types of tamales (with ingredients ranging from the meat of turkey, rabbit, gopher, frog and fish to fruits, eggs and maize flowers), as well as insects and stews.
 Spanish colonization brought European food stocks like wheat, sugarcane and livestock to Peru, but most commoners continued to primarily eat their traditional diets.
 Imports were only accepted at the margins of their diet, for example, grilled beef hearts sold by street vendors.
 Some of Lima's 19th-century street vendors such as "Erasmo, the 'negro' Sango vendor" and Na Agardite are still remembered today.

 During the American Colonial period, "street vendors sold oysters, roasted corn ears, fruit, and sweets at low prices to all classes."
-Oysters, in particular, were a cheap and popular street food until around 1910 when overfishing and pollution caused prices to rise.
-Street vendors in New York City faced a lot of opposition.
+Oysters, in particular, were cheap and popular street food until around 1910 when overfishing and pollution caused prices to rise.
+Street vendors in New York City faced considerable opposition.
 After previous restrictions had limited their operating hours, street food vendors were completely banned in New York City by 1707.
 Many women of African descent made their living selling street foods in America in the 18th and 19th centuries, with products ranging from fruit, cakes, and nuts in Savannah, to coffee, biscuits, pralines and other sweets in New Orleans.
 Cracker Jack started as one of many street food exhibits at the Columbian Exposition.